 If you’re starting to think that Philly is all hole-in-the-walls and you need a place to sit down for somewhat of a fancy dinner, try Parc.
 The best Parc meals happen on the sidewalk, facing Rittenhouse Square.
 Order a martini and maybe a seafood tower, and enjoy the people watching on the sidewalk and in the park.
 You’re here for the experience, but the steak tartare and moules frites are historically pretty good, too.
 227 South 18th Street, Rittenhouse.

-Càphê Roasters is one of the most exciting new spots in Philly.
-Run by Thu Pham and Jacob Trinh, it’s a coffee roastery focused on Southeast Asian beans, with an eye toward Vietnamese drinks and food.
+Run by Thu Pham and Jacob Trinh, this coffee roastery is focused on Southeast Asian beans, with an eye toward Vietnamese drinks and food.
 Come for an early lunch and try a classic egg coffee with some of Trinh’s ever-evolving snacks: bánh mì using bread from the iconic Ba Le Bakery, corn cheese fries, or his jumbo chicken wings.
 Then grab a bag of coffee on your way out as a souvenir.
 3400 J Street, Kensington.

 This list focuses heavily on South Philly and Center City, but you really should cross the Schuylkill and head to West Philly at least once.
 Make Abyssinia your north star destination while you’re there.
 It’s a true institution, serving some of the best Ethiopian food in the city in a fun and friendly environment that’s great for groups.
 Order one of the combo platters, then head to the cash-only cocktail bar upstairs for a nightcap after dinner.
 229 South 45th Street, West Philly.